lebyleafy/discord-bot/README.md

 # discord-bot
-i spend alot of time making this bot, hope you enjoy it
+I spend alot of time making this bot, hope you enjoy it